Detecting Collective Excitations in Self-Gravitating Bose-Einstein Condensates via Faraday Waves: Introduction

-In this paper, we present a theoretical investigation of Faraday waves in SGBECs, driven by periodic modulation of the $s$-wave scattering length.
-We employ linear stability analysis of the GPN equations to derive a Mathieu-like equation governing the parametric instability.
-This allows us to map out the stability phase diagram, revealing the interplay between the unstable tongues characteristic of parametric resonance and the Jeans instability inherent to self-gravitating systems.
-We analyze the dependence of the Faraday wavevector on the driving parameters and self-gravity.
-Furthermore, we incorporate dissipation effects and present numerical simulations illustrating the formation and evolution of Faraday waves within the SGBEC.
+In this paper, we present a theoretical framework for Faraday waves in SGBECs, driven by periodic modulation of the $s$-wave scattering length.
+We employ linear stability analysis of the GPN equations, decomposing perturbations into real and imaginary components within the local density approximation.
+This semi-classical approach provides a tractable framework for analyzing parametric instabilities while retaining essential quantum features through the quantum pressure term.
+Our analysis yields a damped Mathieu equation that governs the parametric instability, enabling us to construct detailed stability phase diagrams that reveal the distinct regions of parametric resonance and Jeans instability in parameter space.
+We systematically characterize the growth rates of both instabilities and analyze the dependence of the Faraday wavevector on driving parameters and gravitational strength.
+Furthermore, we incorporate dissipation effects and present numerical simulations that illustrate the formation and evolution of Faraday wave patterns.
+Our approach bridges quantum and classical descriptions, offering insights into the nature of collective excitations in self-gravitating quantum systems.

-The paper is structured as follows: Section \ref{ML} outlines the theoretical model, the GPN equation with time-dependent interaction strength, and details the linear stability analysis leading to the Mathieu-like equation.
-Section \ref{SP} presents the resulting stability phase diagrams and analyzes the characteristics of the Faraday wavevector.
+The paper is structured as follows: Section \ref{ML} outlines the theoretical model and introduces the GPN equation with time-dependent interaction strength.
+It then details the linear stability analysis, which leads to a Mathieu-like equation.
+Section \ref{SP} presents the resulting stability phase diagrams, analyzes the characteristics of the Faraday wavevector, and provides experimental parameter selection guidelines.
 Section \ref{NR} discusses numerical simulations of Faraday wave dynamics within the driven SGBEC, including the effects of dissipation.
 We conclude in Section \ref{C}.

-\section{Model and Linear stability analysis}
+\section{Model and Linear Stability Analysis}